Navigating Perimenopause: Understanding Its Impact on Your Nervous System

 What Perimenopause Actually Does to Your Nervous System

-Progesterone in particular has a significant calming, anti-anxiety effect because it supports GABA activity.
-When progesterone drops or becomes erratic during perimenopause, many women experience increased anxiety, sleep disturbance, and a sense of internal agitation that feels completely new.
+Progesterone, in particular, has a calming and anti-anxiety effect because it supports GABA activity.
+When progesterone levels drop or become erratic during perimenopause, many women experience heightened anxiety, sleep disturbances, and a sense of internal agitation that feels unfamiliar.

-The result is a nervous system that activates more easily, recovers more slowly, and has less tolerance for stressors that used to be manageable.
-This is not weakness.
-It is biology.
+The outcome is a nervous system that activates more easily, recovers more slowly, and has a reduced tolerance for stressors that were once manageable.
+This is not a sign of weakness; it is simply biology at work.

 "Racing thoughts that will not quiet.
 Palpitations that arrive without warning.
 Tearfulness that surprises you.
 Irritability with a hair trigger — alongside genuine exhaustion.
 Wired and depleted at the same time."

-Women who have been managing high levels of stress for years often find that perimenopause removes the buffer that was keeping everything manageable.
-If you have spent years pushing through, perimenopause is often the moment when the body finally says: this approach is no longer available.
+Women who have managed high stress levels for years often find that perimenopause strips away the buffer that kept everything manageable.
+If you have spent years pushing through challenges, perimenopause may be the moment when your body finally says: this approach is no longer sustainable.

 What Makes It Worse

-Certain breathwork and wellness practices that are popular and appropriate in other contexts can actively worsen perimenopausal symptoms.
-Intense fast breathing, aggressive breath holds, and overly heating practices can amplify heat, palpitations, dizziness, and agitation in women who are already sensitised.
+Certain breathwork and wellness practices that are popular in other contexts can exacerbate perimenopausal symptoms.
+Intense fast breathing, aggressive breath holds, and overly heating practices can amplify feelings of heat, palpitations, dizziness, and agitation in women who are already sensitized.

 What Actually Helps

-The practices that help perimenopausal women most are not the intense or advanced ones.
-They are the gentle, consistent, and specifically cooling or settling ones.
+The practices that provide the most relief for perimenopausal women are not the intense or advanced ones.
+Instead, they are gentle, consistent, and specifically designed to cool or settle the nervous system.

 Extended Exhale Breathing

-Sends direct parasympathetic signals via the vagus nerve.
-Works even when the system is highly activated.
-Particularly effective for the wired-but-depleted state that characterizes perimenopausal dysregulation.
+This technique sends direct parasympathetic signals via the vagus nerve.
+It works effectively even when the system is highly activated.
+It is particularly beneficial for the wired-but-depleted state that characterizes perimenopausal dysregulation.

 Bhramari — Humming Breath

-Directly stimulates the vagus nerve through vibration.
-Shown in research to reduce blood pressure and anxiety within minutes.
-One of the most useful practices for palpitations and sleep disruption.
+Bhramari directly stimulates the vagus nerve through vibration.
+Research shows it can reduce blood pressure and anxiety within minutes.
+This practice is one of the most useful for addressing palpitations and sleep disruption.

 Sitali and Chandra Bhedana

-Classical cooling pranayamas from the yogic tradition, designed specifically for heat, agitation, and overactivation.
-Particularly well matched to perimenopausal physiology.
+These are classical cooling pranayamas from the yogic tradition, designed specifically for heat, agitation, and overactivation.
+They align well with perimenopausal physiology.

 Nadi Shodhana — Alternate Nostril Breathing

-Balances both brain hemispheres and is one of the most researched calming pranayamas.
-Kept gentle and unstrained, it is consistently settling without being activating.
+This technique balances both brain hemispheres and is among the most researched calming pranayamas.
+When practiced gently and without strain, it consistently promotes a sense of calm without being activating.

-The simple rule: if a practice makes you feel more regulated, clearer, and more embodied afterward — it was the right dose.
-If it makes you more wired, spacey, or emotionally flooded — it was too much.
+The simple rule is this: if a practice makes you feel more regulated, clearer, and more embodied afterward, it was the right dose.
+If it leaves you feeling more wired, spacey, or emotionally flooded, it was too much.

 Consistency Matters More Than Intensity

-The perimenopausal nervous system does not need another demanding practice.
-It needs something gentle done consistently — something that builds the buffer back rather than depleting it further.
-Brief sessions done daily are more restorative than long sessions done occasionally.
+The perimenopausal nervous system does not require another demanding practice.
+Instead, it needs something gentle that can be done consistently.
+This approach helps build back the buffer rather than depleting it further.
+Brief sessions done daily are often more restorative than longer sessions done occasionally.

-At Continuum Breath Institute, we have built a complete 28-day programme specifically for women in perimenopause and post-menopause.
+At Continuum Breath Institute, we have designed a complete 28-day program specifically for women in perimenopause and post-menopause.
+This program focuses on evidence-informed breathwork and somatic practices aimed at achieving nervous system regulation and personal growth.

 Guillaume Jaubert | Continuum Breath Institute, Bloomington Indiana | 617-909-9308 | continuumbreathinstitute.com